 Via Meredith Ely: Earlier this year, I tried my luck at a TEDxSFED Speaker Search.
 TEDx is the well-reputed TED’s local brand, and SFED is the education-specific group dedicated to bringing innovative ideas to education.

-My colleague, Rafael Corrales, and I were discussing education markets, comparative advantage and scalable business models when it became apparent that disruption in the education industry from “freemium” models is imminent.
+My colleague, Rafael Corrales, and I were discussing education markets, comparative advantage and scalable business models starting with business entity search, when it became apparent that disruption in the education industry from “freemium” models is imminent.

 Freemium means free to premium.
 It’s a business model that arose largely with web-based companies, and was articulated by Fred Wilson in 2006.
 With freemium, a company starts with a product.
 They distribute that product for free to those willing to give it a try, usually in a market where people are paying for a similar good.
 Through word of mouth and typically web-based marketing tactics, the company picks up more users.
 The intent is to create a product with a lot of value that spreads to a large audience.